breakfastquay/rubberband/README.md

 ```

 stretches the file `test.wav` to 50% longer than its original
-duration, shifts it up in pitch by one octave, and writes the output
+duration, shifts it up in pitch by a whole tone, and writes the output
 to `output.wav`.

 Several further options are available: run `rubberband -h` for help.